Thomas170491/Prime-Logic-MillerRabin/README.md

 ## Benchmarking

-Unlike trial division, which has a complexity of O(n​), the Miller-Rabin test scales logarithmically with the size of the input.
+Unlike trial division, which has a complexity of $O(n​)$, the Miller-Rabin test scales logarithmically with the size of the input.
 This allows for the verification of primes with hundreds or thousands of digits, a requirement for secure cryptographic key generation.

 ## Author